Habbie/hello-dns/optional.md

 ## Dynamic Updates (DNS UPDATE)
-Defined in [RFC 2136](https://tools.ietf.org/html/rfc2136), DNS UPDATE is a somewhat under used extension that allows a client to request an authoritative server add or remove RR or RRSETs in a zone.
+Defined in [RFC 2136](https://tools.ietf.org/html/rfc2136), DNS UPDATE is a somewhat underused extension that allows a client to request an authoritative server add or remove RR or RRSETs in a zone.
 While primarily useful for allowing distributed management of a zone, a side benefit for authoritative server implementors is effectively free support for new RR types as the burden